deadnme/Twitch-Emote-No-Restart/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you'd like to contribute to Twitch Emote No-Restart, follow these steps:

 ### Reporting Issues